Save lives and restore families.

 Because of the scope of services offered, length of program and community partnerships, STEP2’s success rate remains higher than the national average.

-- STEP2’s average success rate is 50% compared to the national success rate of 17%.
+- STEP2’s average success rate is higher than the national average.

 - Women stay in treatment for an average of 9-15 months.